 There should be sufficient charge in the battery to allow you to test that the cordless electric drill rotates clockwise and anticlockwise before you start to dismantle it.
 The two drills require exactly the same modifications so you may wish two team members to do the following sequence of actions simultaneously.
+Note: Put all the pieces you remove in a container or plastic bag and keep them safe.
+Never throw any parts away until you have a fully working robot.

-- 25. Remove the drill handle by unscrewing and removing the bolt with the lever arm.
-Expand open the attachment ring and slide the handle off over the chuck. - Hint: Put all the pieces you remove in a container or plastic bag and keep them safe.
-Never throw any parts away until you have a fully working robot. - 26.
-Turn the Torque selector ring fully clockwise as viewed from the front (chuck) for maximum torque (Twisting Power).
+25. Turn the Torque selector ring fully clockwise as viewed from the front (chuck) for maximum torque (Twisting Power).
 The drill symbol will then be in line with the small arrow on the top of the drill.